Arab Dagh Rural District

 Arab Dagh Rural District (دهستان عرب داغ) is in Pishkamar District of Kalaleh County, Golestan province, Iran.
 Its capital is the village of Azizabad.

 History

-After the 2006 National Census, Zavkuh Rural District was separated from the Central District in the establishment of Pishkamar District, and Arab Dagh Rural District was created in the new district.
+In 2007, Zavkuh Rural District was separated from the Central District in the establishment of Pishkamar District, and Arab Dagh Rural District was created in the new district.

 Demographics

 Population

-At the time of the 2011 census, the rural district's population was 14,644 in 3,443 households.
+At the time of the 2011 National Census, the rural district's population was 14,644 in 3,443 households.
 The 2016 census measured the population of the rural district as 14,803 in 3,907 households.
 The most populous of its 24 villages was Azizabad, with 1,689 people.